 Colognes and Perfumes in Floral Scents

-Speaking of smells, wearing strong colognes or perfumes, especially with floral scents, can attract mosquitoes and increase your chances of being bitten.
-Likewise, studies even show that showering with floral scents can also increase your likelihood of being bit.
+Wearing strong colognes or perfumes, especially with floral scents, can attract mosquitoes and increase your chances of being bitten.

 Solution

-Try to refrain from using strongly scented perfumes before spending time outdoors.
+Try to avoid wearing strongly scented perfumes before spending time outdoors.
 This also includes shampoo, body lotion, and any other scented products that could make you a target for these bothersome pests.

 Dark Colors for Heat Retention

-Mosquitoes tend to prefer dark colors due to their ability to absorb and retain heat.
+Mosquitoes tend to prefer dark colors because they absorb and retain heat more effectively.
 Dark colors also typically stand out more than light colors, making it easier for mosquitoes to spot you.

 Solution

 Choose the color of your clothing carefully before heading outdoors this summer.
-If you can help it, try to avoid wearing dark colors and instead opt for lighter colors when getting dressed.
+If you can help it, try to avoid dark colors and opt for lighter ones when getting dressed.

 - Using a mosquito yard spray around the edge of your property (professional assistance recommended)